2020 Region VI SPY

 - Professional contributions to advance the Safety Profession, such as fostering professional development, public/community services, instructor at educational institutions, involvement in codes and legislation, articles written, work with allied groups, etc.

 - Awards and innovations, including citations, honors, plaques; or new procedures or systems developed.

 - Leadership in establishment, maintenance, and improvement of technical or Society programs in the organization nominee serves or elsewhere.

-Endorsements by superiors and verification by associates, in the form of letters on appropriate stationery of the employer, Membership Community, or Council.
+- Endorsements by superiors and verification by associates, in the form of letters on appropriate stationary of the employer, Membership Community, or Council